kumarvna/terraform-azuread-service-principal/README.md

 * Assign permissions to the app identity that are different than your own permissions.
 Typically, these permissions are restricted to exactly what the app needs to do.
 * Use a certificate for authentication when executing an unattended script.

-This module creates the service principal using certificate.
+This module creates the service principal using a certificate.
 This can be enabled by setting up `enable_service_principal_certificate = true` and provide the valid certificate path using the argument `certificate_path`.

 ```hcl
 module "service-principal" {